rsprouse/audiolabel/README.md

 # Overview

-`audiolabel` reads phonetic labels files of various formats and parses them into three basic kinds of objects:
+`audiolabel` reads phonetic label files of various formats and parses them into three basic kinds of objects:

 1. Labels
 1. tiers in the form of PointTiers and IntervalTiers